National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     of data frame

-        >  Error in (function (classes, fdef, mtable) : unable to find an inherited method for function ‘arrange’ for signature ‘"data.frame", "character"’
+        >  Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'arrange' for signature '"data.frame", "character"'

         >  traceback:
         >  pt %>% SparkR::arrange("pt_index")
         >  ...

-1. This error probably means you didn’t execute `library(magrittr)`.
+1. This error probably means you didn't execute `library(magrittr)`.
-    Remember when you’re debugging code in the console, `load_packages()` needs to be run separately.
+    Remember when you're debugging code in the console, `load_packages()` needs to be run separately.

 1. If you modify the Global Code, either

-    1. Click the “Reset console” button or
+    1. Click the "Reset console" button or
-    2. Paste it in the console so it’s available to your code.
+    2. Paste it in the console so it's available to your code.

 ## Assignments